dtcenter/METplus/.github/pull_request_template.md

 Select: **Reviewer(s)**
 Select: **Organization** level software support **Project** or **Repository** level development cycle **Project**
 Select: **Milestone** as the version that will include these changes
-- [ ] fter submitting the PR, select the :gear: icon in the **Development** section of the right hand sidebar.
+- [ ] After submitting the PR, select the :gear: icon in the **Development** section of the right hand sidebar.
 Search for the issue that this PR will close and select it, if it is not already selected.
 - [ ] After the PR is approved, merge your changes.
 If permissions do not allow this, request that the reviewer do the merge.
 - [ ] Close the linked issue and delete your feature or bugfix branch from GitHub.